dhardenb/space-frigates/docs/future-work.md

 # Bugs

-- Always seems to glitc when first starting
+- Always seems to glitch when first starting
-- Players don't get taken out of the leader board
-- Stop making new AI ships sometimes
+- Stops making new AI ships sometimes